PS4 Error WS-37505-0 [SOLVED]

 Key Takeaways

-• The PS4 error WS-37505-0 is related to the connection issue between your console and PSN server occurring during updating, playing a particular game or logging the PSN.
+• The PS4 error WS-37505-0 is related to the connection issue between your console and the PSN server.

 • The primary causes include PSN server issues, DNS server issues, ISP restrictions, firewall blockage, and outdated system software.

-Before trying other fixes, I advise you to Check your internet connection speed by using speed-testing websites.
+NOTE: Before trying other fixes, I advise you to check your connection speed.
 The recommended minimum internet speed for PS4 is 12Mbps for download and 1Mbps for upload; the problem may simply be a lousy internet.
-However, the other potential fixes are listed below:

 1. Check the PSN Server Status